-The terms of UK production licences are predominantly contained in "model clauses" applicable at the time of the issue of the licence which are incorporated into every production licence, though additional restrictions may also be contained in the particular licence.
+The terms of UK production licences are predominantly contained in "model clauses" applicable at the time of the issue of the licence which are replicated in full in every production licence, though additional restrictions may also be contained in the particular licence.
+The model clauses in existing licences are not affected by the issue of new model clauses unless a measure is expressly stated to have retrospective effect.
 The model clauses govern matters such as: the grant of the rights themselves; the terms and conditions applicable to a licence; the regulation of development programmes; measurement, records and access; working method; pollution; and training.